andreaUNAM/cringecentral/knightskings/othersnippets.md

 "Duck, these are hardly peaceful times—"

-"**There won't ever be such times, Hob,**" Dream muttered and slammed his hands down on his lap, but Hob wasn't going to be dragged into his game.
+"**There won't ever be such times, Hob,**" Dream growled and slammed his hands down on his lap, but Hob wasn't going to be dragged into his game.

 "You very well know that I believe that there will be, and sooner than we expect," he answered calmly.
 "And all I want is for you not to be amidst some emotional turmoil when—"